All Episodes

 Two things.

-That is people people remember that.
+That is, people, people remember that.

 You're asking me for reasons why no traction.

-He's a friend of mine, and my comment here has nothing to do with whether or not he'd be a good president.
+And my comment here has nothing to do with whether or not he'd be a good president.

 I think he'd be a great one, in fact.

-You ask me why he's not getting traction, tell you what I think.
+You asked me why he's not getting traction.

 With Newt, it's the same thing.

-And then you get a joint appearance with Hillary Clinton on healthcare, which kind of dilutes the 80%.
+And then you get a joint appearance with Hillary Clinton on Healthcare, which kind of dilutes the 80%.

 His numbers are coming up.

-Which means that his performances in these debates have been consistent enough and powerful enough that people are focusing on the 80% or 90% that's Newt genius.
+Newts in double digits now, which means that his performances in these debates have been consistent enough and powerful enough that people are focusing on the 80% or 90% that's Newt genius.

-No more yob.
+No my yob.

 All I can tell you is they're not debates.